Mendeo/csv-to-js-parser/README.md

 * group: the order of grouping.
 Have to be set only for the columns that need to be grouped.
 There must be at least one such column.
 The values of this property indicate the order in which the columns should be grouped.
 For example columns with "group: 1" are grouped first, then columns with "group: 2" are grouped inside the first grouping and so on.
 You can perceive the group property in the same way as a "Group By" construct in SQL.

 If the description parameter is not specified, then a string type is assigned to all columns of the input table and grouping is performed by all columns.
 This means that each row of the input table will be converted to a separate JavaScript object.

+The  delimeter and description parameters can be set in a different order: first description, then delimeter.

 Consider another example where you can better see how grouping works.
 Let the input data be table 2.